This post gives an overview over important cloud tenant management concepts.

 Multi-Tenant Approach for better Security, Agility, and Transparency

 The solution to avoid these unnecessary and dangerous downsides of running everything in one cloud tenant is - of course - having a cloud tenant for every production and non-production stage of your applications.

 It's also a prerequisite for enabling teams to create their own cloud tenants in self-service - we'll get to that later.
 This approach is great for tenant isolation, innovation, and enablement.
-But it definitly needs a good grasp on proper cloud tenant management to keep track of every cloud tenants lifecycle.
+But it definitely needs a good grasp on proper cloud tenant management to keep track of every cloud tenant's lifecycle.

 Cloud Account Meta Data

-When creating a cloud account - a cloud tenant - metadate is required to manage the specific new cloud account and the overall number of accounts in the organization. here are some common examples of cloud tenant meta data:
+When creating a cloud account - a cloud tenant - metadata is required to manage the specific new cloud account and the overall number of accounts in the organization. here are some common examples of cloud tenant metadata: